 Since Africa is made up of several countries containing their own culture and languages, as well as different types of habitats, there aren’t official African animals that represent the entire continent.
 Hence, each country has its own official national animal, with some countries having more than one national animal or sharing the same national animal as that of other countries.

 National animals are often categorized according to type, especially if a country has more than one.
 For example, the Leopard is the official national animal (land mammal) of both Rwanda and Somalia, while the American Fish Eagle is the national bird of Namibia and Zambia, and the Oryx is the national animal of Namibia.
-South Africa’s official national animal is the Springbok, its national bird is the Blue Crane, and its national fish the Galjoen.
+South Africa’s official national animal is the Springbok, its national bird is the Blue Crane, and its national fish is the Galjoen.

 The Top African Wildlife

-Finding Top Wild African Animals:
+Finding Top Wild African Animals

 The Most Dangerous African Animals Today

-Land animals in Africa are popular attractions for safari enthusiasts, although they are not always treated with caution and respect.
-Many dangerous African animals are among the most dangerous in the world after human beings, whether hostile or poisonous.
-Fortunately, most dangerous African animals can be safely seen in national parks and game reserves.
-The top 10 most dangerous animals native to Africa and their estimated number of human deaths per year are:
+Fortunately, the most dangerous African animals can be safely seen in national parks and game reserves.
+The top 10 most dangerous African animals and their estimated number of human deaths per year are:

-- Mosquito: Causes diseases including Malaria, Yellow Fever, Zeka Virus, West Nile Virus, and Dengue Fever; 1,000,000 deaths.
+• Mosquito: Causes diseases including Malaria, Yellow Fever, Zeka Virus, West Nile Virus, and Dengue Fever; 1,000,000 deaths.

-- Hippopotamus: Territorial and weighs up to 1,500kg, making it the third-largest animal after the elephant and rhino; 3,000 deaths.
+• Hippopotamus: Territorial and weighs up to 1,500kg, making it the third-largest animal after the elephant and rhino; 3,000 deaths.

-- African Elephant: Largest land animal; weighs up to 7,000kg and is unpredictable; tramples victims; 500 deaths.
+• African Elephant: Largest land animal; weighs up to 7,000kg and is unpredictable; tramples victims; 500 deaths.

-- Nile Crocodile: Aggressive, fatal attacks; 300 deaths.
+• Nile Crocodile: Aggressive, fatal attacks; 300 deaths.

-- Lion: Apex predator; kills locals during their daily lives or on the fringes of game reserves; 200 deaths.
+• Lion: Apex predator; kills locals during their daily lives or on the fringes of game reserves; 200 deaths.

-- Cape Buffalo: Nicknamed “widowmaker” and “black death”; fearless, aggressive, and unpredictable; will stalk and kill humans if alone; tramples and gores victims to death; weighs up to 1,000kg; 200 deaths.
+• Cape Buffalo: Nicknamed “widowmaker” and “black death”; fearless, aggressive, and unpredictable; will stalk and kill humans if alone; tramples and gores victims to death; weighs up to 1,000kg; 200 deaths.

-- Great White Shark: Most aggressive shark towards humans; charges at prey up to 40km an hour before taking a large bite; humans die from blood loss in 20 percent of cases; 2 deaths.
+• Great White Shark: Most aggressive shark towards humans; charges at prey up to 40km an hour before taking a large bite; humans die from blood loss in 20 percent of cases; 2 deaths.

-- Rhinoceros: Weighs up to 2,800kg and second largest animal after the elephant; irritable, and charges with long, sharp horns up to 64km an hour when threatened; unknown.
+• Rhinoceros: Weighs up to 2,800kg and second largest animal after the elephant; irritable, and charges with long, sharp horns up to 64km an hour when threatened; unknown.

-- Black Mamba: Largest venomous snake in Africa, growing up to 2.5m; one of the world’s fastest snakes, moving at 20km an hour; highly aggressive; one of the most venomous snakes in the world with a 100% fatality for untreated bites; unknown.
+• Black Mamba: Largest venomous snake in Africa, growing up to 2.5m; one of the world’s fastest snakes, moving at 20km an hour; highly aggressive; one of the most venomous snakes in the world with a 100% fatality for untreated bites; unknown.

 Endangered Animals In Africa